A 9th Dan Black Belt in Taekwondo with over 50 years of experience.

 Master Shinn is tournament director of the Great Lakes Cup tournament which he has hosted annually since 1996 and which is one of the premier Taekwondo tournaments in Michigan.

-Since 2013, Master Shinn has served as President of the Michigan Sport Taekwondo Association the organization responsible for selecting the Michigan team for Nationals, a qualifier for the U.S. Olympic Team Trials.
+From 2013-2020, Master Shinn has served as President of the Michigan Sport Taekwondo Association the organization responsible for selecting the Michigan team for Nationals, a qualifier for the U.S. Olympic Team Trials.

 Since 2018, Master Shinn is serving as President of the Michigan Chapter of U.S. Taekwondo Committee, an organization promoting martial arts side of Taekwondo.
 USTC hosts Hanmadang, a festival of taekwondo events that include forms, breaking, demo team and creative form with or without weapons.
+Since 2018 Master Shinn has hosted Michigan Hanmadang annually.